Skip to main content

 save_path: output/evaluate_results.json

-Run the following command to execute the Pipeline:
+Run the following command to execute this Pipeline:

 ultrarag run examples/eval_trec.yaml

-• Permutation Test — randomly swaps results between systems A and B many times (e.g., 10,000 iterations) to build a random difference distribution.
-If the observed improvement exceeds 95% of random outcomes (p < 0.05), it is considered significant.
+• Permutation Test: By randomly exchanging the query results of system A and system B multiple times (e.g., 10000 times), construct a random distribution of differences.
+If the actual difference exceeds 95% of random cases (p < 0.05), the improvement is considered significant.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/eval_trec_pvalue.yaml